Akamai Technologies (NASDAQ:AKAM) Releases FY 2024 Earnings Guidance

-Akamai Technologies (NASDAQ:AKAM – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of 6.200-6.400 for the period, compared to the consensus estimate of 6.730.
+Akamai Technologies (NASDAQ:AKAM – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of 6.200-6.400 for the period, compared to the consensus earnings per share estimate of 6.730.
 The company issued revenue guidance of $4.0 billion-$4.0 billion, compared to the consensus revenue estimate of $4.1 billion.
 Akamai Technologies also updated its FY24 guidance to $6.20-6.40 EPS.

-Akamai Technologies (NASDAQ:AKAM – Get Free Report) last released its quarterly earnings data on Thursday, May 9th.
-The technology infrastructure company reported $1.64 EPS for the quarter, beating analysts’ consensus estimates of $1.61 by $0.03.
-The business had revenue of $986.97 million during the quarter, compared to the consensus estimate of $989.03 million.
-Akamai Technologies had a return on equity of 14.90% and a net margin of 14.37%.
-The firm’s revenue was up 7.8% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $1.01 earnings per share.
-Equities research analysts forecast that Akamai Technologies will post 4.84 EPS for the current fiscal year.
+Akamai Technologies (NASDAQ:AKAM – Get Free Report) last released its quarterly earnings data on Friday, May 10th.
+The technology infrastructure company reported $1.64 earnings per share for the quarter, beating analysts’ consensus estimates of $1.61 by $0.03.
+Akamai Technologies had a return on equity of 15.22% and a net margin of 16.12%.
+The firm had revenue of $986.97 million during the quarter, compared to analyst estimates of $989.03 million.
+During the same quarter in the prior year, the firm posted $1.01 earnings per share.
+The business’s quarterly revenue was up 7.8% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that Akamai Technologies will post 4.84 earnings per share for the current year.

 Akamai Technologies Company Profile